ishi-chauhan-0910/Spot-the-Fake-Photo/README.md

 0.94
 ```

-Output interpretation:
+### Output Interpretation

-- Score close to **0** → Real Photo
+- **Score close to 0** → Real Photo
-- Score close to **1** → Screen Photo
+- **Score close to 1** → Photo of a Screen

 ---

-## Approach
+## Methodology

-The implementation uses handcrafted image features including:
+The implementation extracts a 33-dimensional feature vector from each image using:

 - RGB color statistics
 - HSV color statistics
-- Laplacian sharpness
+- Laplacian-based sharpness features
-- Frequency-domain features using FFT
+- Fast Fourier Transform (FFT) frequency features

-These features are normalized and passed to an SVM classifier with an RBF kernel to generate a probability score.
+The extracted features are normalized and passed to a Support Vector Machine (SVM) with an RBF kernel to generate a probability score between **0** and **1**.

+---

+## Notes

+- The pretrained model (`model.pkl`) is included in this repository.
+- The dataset is provided through the Google Drive link above due to GitHub storage limitations.
+- The project has been tested on Windows using Python 3.11.